shurzwang/Disaster-Response-Pipeline/README.md

 ## Results<a name="results"></a>

-The site can be accessed when [demo server](http://maxcn.asuscomm.com:3001) started
+The site can be accessed when [demo server from Max](http://maxcn.asuscomm.com:3001) started

 ![Cat Page1](Screenshots/Category1.png)
 ![Cat Page2](Screenshots/Category2.png)